 Aseel Alkathiri - Saudi Arabia

 My name is Aseel Alkathiri.
-I am a student from Saudi Arabia and I am happily studying Biomedical science at Liverpool John Moores University.
+I am a student from Saudi Arabia and I am happily studying Biomedical Science at Liverpool John Moores University.

 I consider myself to be a very energetic person.
 I am enthusiastic and social when in groups but back when I was starting out as a student, I was too afraid to show it.
-As an international student from Saudi Arabia, I was afraid that I would struggle because the UK is such a different environment; however, being in this university has given me the confidence to show all of these traits.
-As a result of my time here, I now have a higher self-esteem, I have a bigger social circle and I have a strong belief in my abilities.
+As an international student from Saudi Arabia, I was afraid that I would struggle because the UK is such a different environment, however, being in this university has given me the confidence to show all of these traits.
+As a result of my time here, I now have higher self-esteem, I have a bigger social circle and I have a strong belief in my abilities.

 For me personally, a lot of this inner strength comes from my family.
 They are a constant source of support for me.
 In my studies, my tutors also offer the guidance to help me through each semester.
 They make sure that my course mates and I get all the support we need to achieve our goals.

-My personal tutor saw my confidence increase as I progressed with my studies and recommended that I volunteer as a student representative at the University Open Day.
+My personal tutor saw my confidence increase as I progressed with my studies and recommended that I volunteer as a student representative at the university Open Day.

-This was a great opportunity for me to speak with other prospective students about my course and help them to decide if LJMU was the right path for them.
+This was a great opportunity for me to speak with prospective students about my course and help them to decide if LJMU was the right path for them.
 I found this to be very personally rewarding.

-Over the last couple of academic years, my course has helped improve a lot of my skills such as research, essay and report writing, and my approach to laboratory work.
+Over the last couple of academic years, my course has helped improve a lot of my skills such as research, essay and report writing and my approach to laboratory work.